 Ask HotBot: How do podcasts make money?

-Ask HotBot: How to find podcasts?
+Ask HotBot: How to listen to podcasts?